Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Results

-The magnitude of the background surfactant flux, $K_b= 1/2$, means that the liquid--gas interface is almost immobile along the entire SHS and the leading-order bulk and interfacial concentrations ($\Gamma_0$ and $c_0$) in each period are linear with a shallow gradient, as shown in equation \eqref{eq:marangoni_limited} and figure \ref{fig:m}(\textit{c}).
-In \eqref{eq:marangoni_limited}, we see that $c_0$ depends linearly on $K_0$ at leading-order, however, $\Delta c_0$ does not, as the liquid--gas interface is already immobilised when $K_0=O(1)$.
+as shown in figure \ref{fig:m}(\textit{c}).
+In \eqref{eq:marangoni_limited_results}, we see that $c_0$ depends linearly on $K_0$ at leading-order, however, $\Delta c_0$ does not, as the liquid--gas interface is already immobilised when $K_0=O(1)$.
 As the bolus of surfactant flux passes over an individual plastron and $K_0$ varies from $1/2$ up to $1$ and back down to $1/2$, the concentration rises (from times $\tau=0.2$ to $\tau=0.4$) and then falls (from times $\tau=0.4$ to $\tau=0.7$).
 We observe adsorption and desorption inside boundary layers around $x = \pm \phi_x=\pm 0.5$ where the bulk and interfacial concentrations deviate from each other, generating local surfactant gradients that reduce the streamwise slip velocity ($u_0$) close to the stagnation points ($x=\pm \phi_x=\pm 0.5$) in figure \ref{fig:m}(\textit{d}).
 The streamwise slip velocity inherits a dependence on $K_0$ through $c_0$, as more surfactant increases the amount of immobilisation at the liquid--gas interface.
-Thus, the streamwise velocity at the interface falls and then rises as the bolus passes over an individual plastron (see curves from $\tau=0.2$ to $\tau=0.7$ in the graph in figure \ref{fig:m}\textit{d}).
+Thus, $u_0(x, \, 0, \, 0)$ falls and then rises as the bolus passes over an individual plastron (see curves from $\tau=0.2$ to $\tau=0.7$ in the graph in figure \ref{fig:m}\textit{d}).
 As mentioned in \S\ref{subsubsec:Leading-order problem}, the present long-wave theory does not capture inner regions close to the stagnation points where the streamwise velocity satisfies $u_0 = 0$, explaining the non-zero value exhibited by $u_0(x,0,0)$ in figure \ref{fig:m}(\textit{d}) near $x=\pm \phi_x=\pm 0.5$.
 As described in (\ref{eq:nondimensional_noflux_1}\textit{a}), we have instead imposed no flux of surfactant in the streamwise direction at these stagnation points.